As seen in:

 It could be as simple as a one-hour continuing ed class, a friendly word from an employer, or a thank-you letter from a customer.

-Pro Tip: Your resume summary or pharmacy tech resume objective is the sales pitch for your job application.
+Pro Tip: Your resume summary or pharmacy tech resume objective is the elevator pitch for your job application.
 Write it last.
 That way you'll have plenty of material.

 Need a pharmacy technician resume template?
 There's one at the top of this post.
 For more help with your resume summary or resume objective, see our guides: Best Resume Summary: 21 Examples & Guide and 20+ Professional Resume Objective Examples for Any Career

 How to Describe Your Experience on a Pharmacy Technician Resume